Cuisinart CBK-200 Bread Machine

 Simon June 1st, 2009 at 10:43 amCuisinart sent me a replacement pan: received it in just one week.
 The new pan seemed smaller than the old one as it didn’t engage the clips in the baking chamber.
 I figured out the problem.
 In all my adjustments to avoid the pan popping problem I had bent the left side wall of the baking chamber so that it bowed outward too much.
 The solution, remove the screws around the top of the baking chamber so that I could insert a flat (butter) knife under the lip of the chamber to access and apply pressure from outside the chamber wall to bend it back inwards to get it into original shape as much as possible.
 After I did this the new pan fit better but I still had to make some slight adjustment to the pan itself (ie, carefully pulled it a bit wider and adjusted the pan clip very slightly).
 The new pan is now rock solid in place.
 I am noticing loaves coming out more well done/burnt than with the original pan.
 To get what was a medium crust with the old pan I have to use the light crust setting with the new one.
 Go figure?
 I’m glad there’s a three year warranty.

-Mitch June 12th, 2009 at 6:34 amWe have had ours and loved it for the past 3 years.
+Charlie June 5th, 2009 at 9:09 amWe have had ours and loved it for the past 3 years.
 We never kept our recipt which is a big thing to do because ours could have gotten replaced.
 First that went was the bread pan paddle which broke off.
 We used it a lot and got a lot out of it.
 Also the mechanism that moves the paddle wore out.
 It now is unuseable since they don’t sell that part.

 Cathy June 28th, 2009 at 8:10 amWe operate a B&B in the Canadian Rockies and bake bread often twice a day during the busy summer.
 We’ve had our Cuisinart 200C convection breadmaker for a year and a half and have had no problems.
 That is except the bread sticks to the paddle and a big hole is usually left in the middle of the bottom of the loaf.
 We have taken the paddle out during the day time but at night when on timer we can’t do this.
 We’ve tried spraying with Pam but that doesn’t help much.
 The machine is much quieter than the West Bend we had and we like the quick bake option since we can have a loaf in 2 and a 1/2 hours.
 We only make 2 lb loafs.
 The loafs are very large so don’t fit in store bread bags.
 We have had no problems with the bread pan dislodging or flour inside pan.
 We’ve probably done 150 loafs so far.